 The portion of Southern Biscayne Bay that lies within BBAP contains Card Sound and Little Card Sound.
 These two water bodies are separated by a mud shallow called Card Bank but are often classified together as Card Sound.
 The western shoreline of Card Sound is dominated by the FPL Turkey Point Nuclear Power Plant to the north and wetlands to the south.
 Florida purchased portions of the adjacent lands through the SFWMD's Model Lands Project.
 Other lands were purchased by MDC's Environmentally Endangered Lands program.
-The shoreline in this portion of BBAP is lined with mangroves, but these mangrove populations and the freshwater wetlands nearer to the shoreline show signs of distress because they are cut off from freshwater connections to the Card Sound portion of Biscayne Bay.
+The shoreline in this portion of BBAP is lined with mangroves, but these mangrove populations and the freshwater wetlands nearer to the shoreline show signs of distress because they are cut off from freshwater connections to the Everglades.
+The CERP C-111 Spreader Canal Project is expected to bring additional freshwater to the Card Sound portion of Biscayne Bay.
 FPL is assisting the restoration of some of the affected wetlands through placement of culverts through levees as part of a mitigation bank for its past and future impacts.
 The northern boundary of Card Sound lies at Cutter Bank with a series of keys called the Arsenickers, which are prime bird rookeries.